Zorro: Publishing history

-Zorro's debut in the novel The Curse of Capistrano (1919).
+Zorro's debut in the novel The Curse of Capistrano by Johnston McCulley, The All-Story Magazine (August 9, 1919).

 Zorro debuted in Johnston McCulley's novel The Curse of Capistrano, serialized in five parts between August 9 and September 6, 1919, in the pulp magazine All-Story Weekly.
 The story was initially meant as a standalone tale; at the dénouement, Zorro's true identity is revealed to all.

 Douglas Fairbanks and Mary Pickford, on their honeymoon, selected the story as the inaugural picture for their new studio, United Artists, beginning the character's cinematic tradition.
 The novel was adapted as the film The Mark of Zorro (1920), which Fairbanks produced, co-wrote, and starred in as Diego/Zorro.
 The movie was a commercial success, and the 1924 reprint of McCulley's story by publisher Grosset & Dunlap used the same title, capitalizing on the movie's popularity.
 The novel has since been reprinted using both titles.

 In response to public demand fueled by the film, McCulley wrote more than sixty more Zorro stories, beginning in 1922 with The Further Adventures of Zorro, also serialized in Argosy All-Story Weekly.
 Fairbanks picked up the movie rights for the sequel that year.
 However, Fairbanks's sequel, Don Q, Son of Zorro (1925), was based more on the 1919 novel Don Q's Love Story by the mother–son duo Kate Prichard and Hesketh Hesketh-Prichard than on The Further Adventures.
 Thus, McCulley received no credit for the film.